PaulESantos/RDataScience/Quickstart_RPackages.md

 - Future you will appreciate you more
 - Advancing your programming skills for *other* applications

-> For anyone using this document outside of a lecture, please note that this lesson is designed to distill the key features of a package for publishing reproducible research.
-This approach cuts a lot of corners on details that can take beginners a lot of time to wade through, keeping them away from the science that motivates their efforts.
+> For anyone using this document outside of a lecture, please note that this lesson is designed to distill the key features of a package for *publishing reproducible research*.
+These are my opinions on the key features or package building and which details are worth the time they take.
+This approach cuts details that can take beginners a lot of time to wade through, keeping them away from the science that motivates their efforts.
 This approach is *not* designed for generic packages that will be broadly used.
-There are many other, better resources for [that](http://r-pkgs.had.co.nz/).
+There are many better resources for [that](http://r-pkgs.had.co.nz/).

 <br>